chinstorff/chinstorff.github.com/_posts/2013-10-23-domino-rube-goldberg.md

 Rube Goldberg machines are overcomplicated contraptions designed to accomplish simple tasks.
 They're cool to watch and tend to exhibit interesting chain reactions.

 A couple of friends and I decided to combine these two inventions to create a Rube Goldberg machine out of dominoes.
-We utilized three out of the [six simple machines](http://en.wikipedia.org/wiki/Simple_machine) using dominoes, hot glue, and paper.
+We created three out of the six possible [simple machines](http://en.wikipedia.org/wiki/Simple_machine) using dominoes, hot glue, and paper.

 <iframe width="600" height="450" src="//www.youtube.com/embed/T6eELe0h2oc" frameborder="0" allowfullscreen> </iframe>